w3c/window-management/EXPLAINER.md

   // and appearances for a given application. readonly attribute float devicePixelRatio;  // e.g. 2

-  // A temporary generated per-origin unique ID; reset when cookies are deleted.
-  // Useful for persisting window placement preferences for certain screens. readonly attribute DOMString id;

-  // The set of PointerTypes supported by the screen.
-Useful for placing control
-  // panels on touch-screens and drawing surfaces on screens with pen support. readonly attribute FrozenArray<PointerType> pointerTypes;  // e.g. [ "touch" ]

   // A user-friendly label for the screen, determined by the user agent and OS. readonly attribute DOMString label;  // e.g. 'Samsung Electric Company 28"' };